 The National Autism Center is funded by individual donors and grants.

 The National Autism Center, a 501(c) 3 non-profit organization, relies on the generosity of private donations from individuals, corporate sponsors, and foundations to develop National Standards of Practice guidelines and to support its research, training, and resource sharing mission.
-The Center is dedicated to disseminating free information about the most up-to-date evidence-based interventions for ASD for children and adults, and to shaping the national dialogue about the most effective, research-validated responses to treating autism.
+The Center is dedicated to disseminating free information about the most up-to-date evidence-based interventions for autism spectrum disorder (ASD) for children and adults, and to shaping the national dialogue about the most effective, research-validated responses to treating autism.

-Financial support is also offered by May Institute, a direct service provider for children and adults with ASD and other developmental disabilities, brain injury, mental illness, and behavioral health needs.
+Financial support is also offered by May Institute, a direct service provider for children and adults with ASD and other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
 The National Autism Center is May Institute’s Center for the Promotion of Evidence-based Practice.

 The National Autism Center does not receive any public funding, but is generously supported by civilian and military families who contribute annually towards its mission through the Combined Federal Campaign.